botanicus/logging4hackers/README.md

 ./bin/logs_listen.rb 'logs.myapp.#' amqp://user:pass@remote_server/vhost
 ```

-It creates temporary queue which it binds to the amq.topic exchange which exists by default in any RabbitMQ installation.
-Then it binds the temporary queue to this exchange with pattern we provide (in this case it's logs.myapp.#).
+It creates temporary queue which it binds to the `amq.topic` exchange which exists by default in any RabbitMQ installation.
+Then it binds the temporary queue to this exchange with pattern we provide (in this case it's `logs.myapp.#`).
 This makes sure all the subscribers gets all the messages they're interested in.

 # Logging Best Practices

 ## Don't Use Just One Logger Per App

 Database, web server, application code, metrics, all in one place?

+Why?
+Filtering based on specific pattern.

 ```ruby
 class DB